Jmuccigr/Diameter-measuring/README.md

 Files related to manually measuring diameters of pots from sherds.

-NB svg files is from Inkscape and other readers will not show the cm markings.
-Bug in Inkscape makes converting the text tedious, so waiting for fix.
-PDFs work great in the meantime. https://bugs.launchpad.net/inkscape/+bug/817048
+SVG now uses standard text instead of flowed text and so should look good in compliant renderers.
+PDFs made from flowed-text version, so the text might be slightly displaced in the two versions.
+No practical implication for that though. https://bugs.launchpad.net/inkscape/+bug/817048